 What is included in rough-in plumbing?

-Rough-in covers running supply and drain pipes through walls and floors before lining and tiling — the first-fix structural plumbing.
-It does not include connecting fixtures (that's fit-off) or wall patching.
+Rough-in covers running supply and drain pipes through walls and floors before tiling — the first-fix structural plumbing.
+It does not include connecting fixtures (fit-off).

 Does rough-in plumbing cost more on a concrete slab?